 By Saskia Salak –

-Who can forget Steve Carell in his breakout role in The 40-Year-Old Virgin screaming bloody murder as the hair is ripped from his chest?
+Who can forget Steve Carell’s breakout role in The 40-Year-Old Virgin screaming bloody murder as the hair is ripped from his chest?
 On the less pious side, there is the image of Carrie Bradshaw, Sex in the City’s finest, wincing as she undergoes her first Brazilian.
 Sure, these references might be a bit dated, but it turns out so is the hirsute “Au Naturel” look.
 Ultimately, if the last three decades are any indication, hairlessness is here to stay.
 Whether this hairless fixation and the accompanying waxing process is healthy and wise is another question entirely.

-Salon waxings or now even DIY efforts done at home have become big business since the process was invented in the early 90’s by the J Sisters, seven Brazilian sisters living New York.
+Salon waxings or now even DIY efforts done at home have become big business since the process was invented in the early 90’s by the J Sisters, seven Brazilian sisters living in New York.
 While most body parts with hair can be waxed, a societal fixation has always focused on our bodies’ nether regions and the waxing process affectionately known as the Brazilian or Brozilian for men.
-The service’s mainstream popularity is often credited Bradshaw, who her left her appointment feeling like Sex on a Stick.
+The service’s mainstream popularity is often credited to Bradshaw, who left her appointment feeling like Sex on a Stick.

 It’s not surprising then to see the surge in demand for everything waxing, but especially for removing hair from private parts.
 Bliss Spa, in fact, reported providing 70,000 Brazilians in 2011, double the number from 2010.
-Since then demand had grown industry wide with the $15 billion Personal Waxing & Nail Salon market employing nearly 400,000 people in the US alone, while realizing annual revenue growth rates of 7.5 percent.
+Since then, demand had grown industry-wide with the $15 billion Personal Waxing & Nail Salon market employing nearly 400,000 people in the U.S. alone while realizing annual revenue growth rates of 7.5 percent.
 The waxing segment of this industry alone is estimated to account for more than $2 billion in annual revenues, Statista.com reports.

 This, of course, means lots of people are getting waxing treatments whether at home or in salons.
-Statista.com, in fact, reports that more than 21 million Americans received at least one salon waxing treatment during the first six months of 2019—and of them almost 7 million people had at least four treatments.
-These numbers don’t account for DIY waxings that likely are growing thanks to explosion of off-the-shelf kits now available.
+Statista.com, in fact, reports that more than 21 million Americans received at least one salon waxing treatment during the first six months of 2019—and of them, almost 7 million people had at least four treatments.
+These numbers don’t account for DIY waxings that likely are growing thanks to an explosion of off-the-shelf kits now available.